Abundant lattice instability in kagome metal ScV$_6$Sn$_6$

 where $\delta$ is the Dirac-delta function. $\varepsilon_{n,\mathbf{k}}$ is the eigenvalue of band $n$ at $\mathbf{k}$ and $\varepsilon_0$ is the Fermi energy. $\mathbf{q}$ is the nesting vector.
 Generally, the Fermi surface nesting is responsible for the CDW phase transition only when both the imaginary and real parts of the bare charge susceptibility diverge at the same wave vector $\mathbf{q}$ (see discussions in, e.g., Ref. \onlinecite{Johannes2008fermi}).
 The real part defining the stability of charge density reads

 where $f(\varepsilon)$ is the Fermi-Dirac distribution.

-The imaginary and real parts of the bare charge susceptibility of the pristine ScV$_6$Sn$_6$ are plotted as a function of $\mathbf{q}$ in Fig. \ref{Fig3} (see Fig. S8 in the Supplemental Material \cite{SM} for the Fermi surface).
-For the in-plane scattering, while the Fermi surface nesting function in Fig. \ref{Fig3}(a) shows small peaks at both $M$ and $K$ points, $\chi'_0(\mathbf{q})$ in Fig. \ref{Fig3}(c) does not show a peak near these points.
-For the out-of-plane scattering, both $\lim_{\omega \rightarrow 0} \chi''_0(\mathbf{q},\omega)/\omega$ in Fig. \ref{Fig3}(c) and $\chi'_0(\mathbf{q})$ in Fig. \ref{Fig3}(d) shows no peak off the $\Gamma$ point.
-In addition, as we will see below, the two van Hove singularities are not affected by the CDW formation.
-Thus we conclude the Fermi surface nesting mechanism does not dominate the CDW formation.
-This is reasonable because V atoms which contribute to almost all Fermi surfaces are not involved in the CDW phase transition in ScV$_6$Sn$_6$ [Fig. \ref{Fig2-phonon}(b)].
+The imaginary and real parts of the bare charge susceptibility of the pristine ScV$_6$Sn$_6$ are plotted as a function of $\mathbf{q}$ in Fig. \ref{Fig3} (see Fig. S9 \cite{SM} for Fermi surfaces and additional susceptibility).
+On all three $q_z = 0, \frac{1}{3}, \frac{1}{2}$ planes, the Fermi surface nesting function in Fig. \ref{Fig3}(a) shows small peaks at $M$, $\bar{M}$ and $L$ points respectively.
+The small peak at $K$ on the $q_z=0$ plane smears out at $\bar{K}$ on the $q_z = \frac{1}{3}$ plane and splits into three broadened peaks centered at $H$ on the $q_z = \frac{1}{2}$ plane.
+The peak at $M$ is compatible with the van Hove singularity-related Fermis surface nesting scenario.
+However, the real part of the bare charge susceptibility $\chi'_0(\mathbf{q})$ in Fig. \ref{Fig3}(b) shows no peak near all these points.
+This differs from the $A$V$_3$Sb$_5$, where the imaginary and real parts show small peaks simultaneously near the CDW $\textbf{q}$ vector (1/2, 0, 0) \cite{Wu2022charge}.
+In addition, as shown by the unfolded band structures (Fig. S10) \cite{SM}, two van Hove singularities are unaffected by the CDW formation in ScV$_6$Sn$_6$.
+Thus, we conclude the Fermi surface nesting mechanism does not necessarily drive the CDW formation in ScV$_6$Sn$_6$.
+This is consistent with the fact that V atoms in the kagome sublattice contributing to almost all Fermi surfaces remain nearly unchanged in positions during the CDW transition [Fig. \ref{Fig2-phonon}(b)].